GAUTAMIBHT/Flexxit/README.md

 # Flexxit
-Flixit is an movie application like Netflix to watch movies and tv shows online.
+Flixit is a movie application like Netflix to watch movies and tv shows online.
 You can find details about different gener movies and watch their trailer.

 # Features
 Login/Signup page.